siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 [...]
 *Mounting the ESP to /boot/efi/, as was traditionally done, is not recommended.
 Such a nested setup complicates an implementation via direct autofs mounts — as implemented by systemd for example —, as establishing the inner autofs will trigger the outer one.
 Mounting the two partitions via autofs is recommended because the simple VFAT file system has weak data integrity properties and should remain unmounted whenever possible.*
 [...]
 *For systems where the firmware is able to read file systems directly, the ESP must — and the MBR boot and GPT XBOOTLDR partition should — be a file system readable by the firmware.
 For most systems this means VFAT (16 or 32 bit).
-Applications accessing both partitions should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.*
+The same file system type must be used for both partitions.*
 [Quote end]

 **Minimum size**

-If you follow the recommendations of sd-boot and use both the ESP and the XBOOTLDR partition, you can keep the small size of the ESP and use a more powerful file system for the XBOOTLDR partition.
-Necessary file system drivers for the XBOOTLDR partition are to be fetched from [akeo.ie](https://efi.akeo.ie) and copied to `/efi/EFI/systemd/drivers/`.
+If you follow the recommendations of sd-boot and use both the ESP and the XBOOTLDR partition, you can keep the small size of the ESP.
+If you intend to use only the ESP mounted at `/boot`, we recommend at least 1 GB.
 The XBOOTLDR partition should be at least 1 GB, as sd-boot stores all kernels and initrd in it twice.
 As prescribed by the standard, once directly under `/boot/` and once again under `/boot/<entry-token-or-machine-id>/<version>/`.
 This results in 70 to 100 MB for a kernel with initrd.
 The reason for this is probably the use of VFAT, which does not support symlinks.
 With several OSes, each with several kernels, the size of 1 GB is borderline and the usual 200 to 300 MB of the ESP are completely unsuitable.
 This requires a change in partitioning.

 We keep the ESP in its previous size and create the XBOOTLDR partition anywhere on the same medium.
 As already mentioned, at least 1 GB in size, preferably 2 GB.
 If the UUID of an existing partition changes, the `/etc/fstab` file must be adjusted.
 See: [Customize the fstab](0311-part-uuid_en.md#adjusting-the-fstab).